ch007m/brew-idpbuilder/README.md

 ```
 - As alternative, edit/open the Formula generated under $(brew --prefix)/Library/Taps/homebrew/homebrew-core/Formula/<FIRST_LETTER_OF_FORMULA>/<FORMULA_NAME>.rb using your IDE.

-## How create build/install the package
+## How to build/install the package

 Whzn you have created a new Formula, it is needed to build it locally as described hereafter:
 - Git clone locally the homebrew core project if not yet done